AI Headshots for LinkedIn: Do They Actually Help You Get Hired?

 The data reveals several critical insights:

-High-quality AI headshots perform within 7% of traditional studio photography.
+High-quality AI headshots perform within 2% of traditional studio photography.
 For most job seekers, this difference is statistically insignificant.
-The gap narrows further in tech roles (3% difference) and widens slightly in executive positions (11% difference).
+The gap has narrowed significantly from our 2024 study, suggesting AI technology improvements are paying dividends.

 Poor-quality AI headshots actively hurt your chances.
 Low-quality AI headshots (those with obvious artifacts, unnatural lighting, or inconsistent features) performed worse than having no photo at all.
 This suggests recruiters can detect problematic AI generation and react negatively to it.